allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 It’s setup.
 How do I schedule them?

 To schedule supervisors, go to Mission Board> Tools> Schedule Supervisors.
 A dialog will appear.
 Right-click in the grid and select Add Supervisor Commitment.
 Select a Supervisor Type, then in the Short Name list select the person you want to schedule.
 Final y, enter the length of the commitment, any remarks, and click on another row to save \(if only one row is in view, click on the header to save\).
-Once you have entered al supervisors’ commitments, click OK to close the dialog.
+Once you have entered all supervisors’ commitments, click OK to close the dialog.
 To display or check the supervisor’s schedule, click on the Faces” icon on the toolbar.

 Troubleshooting